Chart Color Schemes

 Auburn hosts a very young demographic, ranking in the bottom 10% of areas nationwide

 Auburn's median age is 31 years, which is lower than the Greater Sydney average of 37 and significantly below the Australian median of 38.
-Compared to Greater Sydney, Auburn has a higher proportion of residents aged 25-34 (23.9%), but fewer residents aged 45-54 (9.1%).
+Compared to Greater Sydney, Auburn has a higher percentage of residents aged 25-34 (23.9%) but fewer residents aged 45-54 (9.1%).
 This concentration of 25-34 year-olds is notably higher than the national average of 14.5%.
-Between 2021 and present, the proportion of Auburn's population aged 25 to 34 has increased from 22.9% to 23.9%, while the proportion of residents aged 45 to 54 has decreased from 10.2% to 9.1%.
-By 2041, demographic modeling suggests that Auburn's age profile will change significantly.
-The number of people in the 45-54 age group is projected to increase steadily, rising by 1,765 individuals (45%) from 3,937 to 5,702.
+Between 2021 and the present, the proportion of Auburn's population aged 25 to 34 has increased from 22.9% to 23.9%, while the percentage of residents aged 45 to 54 has decreased from 10.2% to 9.1%.
+Demographic projections suggest that Auburn's age profile will change significantly by 2041, with the 45-54 age cohort expected to grow steadily, adding 1,683 people (a 42% increase) from 4,019 to 5,703.